 Yes No Share to Facebook

-Landlord Tenant Services: Legal Help Serving Oakville, Toronto, Erin Mills, Cooksville, and Near You
+Legal Help Serving Oakville, Waterdown, Streetsville, Burlington, and Near You

 Providing Advocacy Services to Landlords

-DK Legal Practice provides legal services for landlords as the owners of residential rental properties as well as for property managers as agent acting for the actual landlord.
-The services available may include document preparation involving the various Landlord Tenant Board forms, dispute resolution negotiations, representation as advocates at Landlord Tenant Board hearings, among other things.
+DK Legal Practice helps landlords to understand the various rights and responsibilities owed to the tenant as well as the rights and responsibilities as are owed to the landlord.
+In a legal dispute, DK Legal Practice provides services that may include document preparation for the various Landlord Tenant Board documents such as the applicable Notice and Application forms as well as resolution negotiations, representation at Landlord Tenant Board hearings, and other concerns.
 In short, DK Legal Practice provides legal help for many of the various dispute issues that may commonly, or uniquely, arise within a landlord and tenant relationship.

 Providing Advocacy Services to Tenants

-Home is where the heart is, being where your fondest memories are established.
+To a tenant, your rental dwelling is 'your home'.
 Of course, 'home' means something unique to everyone and these special feelings are recognized.
 With this said, DK Legal Practice also recognizes that impartial empathy is often necessary to remain focused upon the legal issues and to remain an objective advisor and negotiator.
 DK Legal Practice helps tenants to resolve disputes by first reviewing the facts and issues and then by working to negotiate a resolution with the landlord.
 If resolution is evasive, DK Legal Practice can prepare the required Landlord Tenant Board forms and advocate at Landlord Tenant Board hearings.

 Here are links to four (4) other webpages:

-DK Legal Practice provides legal services for Landlord and Tenant Board matters involving Allegations of Failure of Landlord to Properly Maintain Premises, among other things, as issues common to concerns governed by the Residential Tenancies Act, 2006, S.O.
+DK Legal Practice provides legal services for Landlord and Tenant Board matters involving Cases Involving Tenants Who Interfere or Disrupt Other Tenants, and other concerns, as issues common to concerns governed by the Residential Tenancies Act, 2006, S.O.
 2006, Chapter 17.
 With this said, sometimes when a dispute involves a residential landlord and tenant, certain issues must proceed at the Landlord Tenant Board.
 The failure to bring specific issues into the proper forum may cause a dismissal the proceedings.
 It is also possible that when a dispute is brought into the wrong forum, the right to a redo or a restart of proceedings in the proper forum is lost.
 Accordingly, choosing the proper forum is imperative.
 With other cases, such as commercial tenancy disputes, the issues are always beyond the jurisdiction of the Landlord Tenant Board and must be pursued in the Superior Court depending on the legal issues involved.